www.weldreality.com.

 The

-black shade shows inadequate weld reinforcement at the weld surface
+black shade shows inadequate weld

 THE

-BEAUTY OF BAD WELDS IS THEY ARE EVERY WHERE
+BEAUTY OF BAD WELDS IS THEY ARE EVERY WHERE.

 A mismatch between the pipe root joints Transverse

-surface STEEL weld cracks.
+Surface STEEL weld cracks.

 Hot Solidification Cracks come from